Mataiaz/java_crawler/README.md

 * An algorithm which will create and store the result of the program in a excel file.

+* Basic error handling, mainly for userinput(which will print in terminal) if it is anything else it will create a text file where is says what the error is.

 ## Contact ##
 mathias344@live.no